yuvalmGS/gigaspaces-wiki-jekyll/xap97/cpp-writing-existing-class-to-space.markdown

     {% infosign %} An example of an original class can be found at `<Example Root>\UserMessage_original.h.txt`; and an example of the same class with the changes listed below can be found at `<Example Root>\UserMessage.h`.

-1. Add an include statement and namespace as shown below:
+Step 1.
+Add an include statement and namespace as shown below:

-{% highlight java %}
+{% highlight cpp %}
 #include "IEntry.h"
 using namespace OpenSpaces;
 {% endhighlight %}

-1. Inherit from `IEntry`:
+Step 2.
+Inherit from `IEntry`:

-{% highlight java %}
+{% highlight cpp %}
 class UserMessage:  public IEntry /** (GigaSpaces) need to inherit for space operations **/
 {% endhighlight %}

-1. Implement the the `IEntry` interface (one function):
+Step 3.
+Implement the the `IEntry` interface (one function):

-{% highlight java %}
+{% highlight cpp %}
 virtual const char* GetSpaceClassName() const
 {
      return "UserMessage";
 }
 {% endhighlight %}

+{% note %}
-{% exclamation %} The name of the class as returned by `GetSpaceClassName` should match the name of the class in the `gs.xml` file.
+The name of the class as returned by `GetSpaceClassName` should match the name of the class in the `gs.xml` file.
     1. Make sure the class has a *default constructor**.

-1. Optional -- initialize with `null values` in the constructor:
+    2. Optional -- initialize with `null values` in the constructor:
+{%endnote%}

-{% highlight java %}
+{% highlight cpp %}
 UserMessage()
 {
 	// (GigaSpaces) Optional - initialize with null values in the class constructor